otoolep/questdb.io/docs/sqlALTER.md

 ALTER TABLE ratings ADD COLUMN comment STRING;
 ```

-## DROP
+## DROP COLUMN

 ### Overview
-`DROP` is used to remove an existing column from an existing table.
+`DROP COLUMN` is used to remove an existing column from an existing table.

-> When using `DROP`, the data in that column will be deleted
+> When using `DROP COLUMN`, the data in that column will be deleted

 ### Syntax
 Dropping a column a column is done with the following syntax: